ubernostrum/django-registration/docs/faq.rst

    django-registration does, however, try to avoid common security
    issues:

-   * django-registration |version| only supports versions of Django which were receiving upstream security support at the time of release.
+   * django-registration |release| only supports versions of Django which were receiving upstream security support at the time of release.